ChristianTremblay/BAC0/doc/source/pytest.rst

 Using Pytest_
 =============
-Pytest_ is a "a mature full-featured Python testing tool".
+Pytest_ [https://docs.pytest.org/en/latest/] is a "a mature full-featured Python testing tool".
-It allows the creation of test files that can be called by a command line script.
+It allows the creation of test files that can be called by a command line script, and run automatically while you work on something else.
-It's then possible to create different test, all in there own file start the process and work on something else while tests are running.

-Here an example of a Pytest_ module that could be created.

-Please note that Pytest_ on its own is a very complete solution.
-For more documentation about it, please refer to the documentation of the project.

-I'll simply describe minimal feature I present in the example.
+For more details, please refer Pytest's documentation.

 Some basic stuff before we begin
 --------------------------------
 Pytest is a very simple testing tool.
-The default unit test tool for python is called unittest.
-Based on Java xUnit, it's more formal, uses a lot of different functions and classes...
+While, the default unit test tool for python is
-It can easily become too much for the needs of testing DDC controllers.
+**unittest** (which is more formal and has more features); unittest can easily become too much for the needs of testing DDC controllers.

-Pytest uses only simple `assert` command, inside functions defined in a module.
+Pytest uses only simple the `assert` command, and locally defined functions.

-Pytest also allows the usage of "fixtures" which are little snippets of code that will be used to prepare what's needed for the test, then finalize the process when it's over.
-In unittest, thoses functions are called setUp and tearDown.
+It also allows the usage of "fixtures" which are little snippets of code that prepare things prior to the test (setUp), then finalize things when the test is over (tearDown).

-In the example module I'll show you, I'm using fixtures to create the BACnet connection at the beginning of the test, making this connection valid for all the tests in the module, then closing the connection after the tests have been done, just after having saved the controller so the histories be available.
+The following example uses fixtures to establish the BACnet connection prior to the test, and then saves the controller histories and closes the connection after the tests are done.

 Example
 +++++++